chen-qingyu/pyincpp/readme.md

 ### 2. Feature

 - Simple: Stay simple, stay young.
 While ensuring usability and robustness, try to be concise and easy to maintain and read.
-- Friendly: Provides many convenient functions.
-For example, Str class provides replace, split, find and other operations like Python's str, and List class and Str class both support negative index like Python.
-- Robust: A secure expansion mechanism to prevent overflow.
-There are corresponding checks for the addition, deletion, modification, and inspection of containers.
-Checking will have an impact on performance, but this library is not pursuing performance, but simplicity, usability, and robustness.
-- Elegance: With my careful design, it can be used as conveniently as Python's built-in types.
+- Friendly: With my careful design, it can be used as conveniently as Python's built-in types.
 Very Pythonic.
+- Robust: There are corresponding checks for the addition, deletion, modification, and inspection of containers.
-- Efficiency: Performance comparison was conducted on the parts that overlap with the standard library, and the [benchmark results](./tests/benchmark.cpp) showed that the performance almost as good as the standard library.
+- Efficiency: The [benchmark results](./tests/benchmark.cpp) show that the performance of the parts with the same function as the STL is almost the same.

 ### 3. Usage